AndrewLamWARC/react-state-demos/readme.md

 As the years has passed, the number of libraries to manage react state has exploded.
 A search for "state management" on npmjs.com returns 2698 results as of 28/12/2021.
 While a tiny percentage of these are libraries specific for managing forms and thus not state management libraries, that is still a tremendous number of state management libraries.

-This repo is an attempt to review the state of state management libraries as of nearly 2022.
+This repo is an attempt to review the state of state management libraries as of 2022.

 ## Ambitions